La Rumeur

-La Rumeur ([la ʁyˈmœʁ]) is a French-language rap group from Élancourt (Yvelines, France).
-Founded in 1995, the group is composed of four rappers, Ekoué, Hamé, Mourad, and Philippe, and two DJs, Kool M and Soul G.
+La Rumeur ([la ʁyˈmœʁ]) is a French rap band from Élancourt, Yvelines.
+Founded in 1995, the group is composed of four rappers, Ékoué, Hamé, Mourad, and Philippe, and two DJs, Kool M and Soul G.

 Considering themselves an "underground" or subversive group, La Rumeur has refused to adapt their lyrics for radio.
 They carefully select the media outlets with which they communicate, shunning the popular press, television, and radio.
 Concerts and word of mouth are their main means of promotion.

 La Rumeur and the group Anfalsh are very close, having written and performed several songs together.
-They have also worked with politically involved hip hop crews such as Assassin, Kalash, Less' du Neuf, and hardcore rappers Sheryo and Casey.
+They have also worked with politically involved hip hop crews such as Assassin, Kalash, Less' du Neuf, and hardcore rappers Sheryo and Casey (rapper).
+Lastly, they have also worked with American political hip hop duo dead prez.